 The body makes triglycerides from the food a person eats.
-When the body does not need to use all the calories from a meal immediately, it converts the leftover food, especially carbohydrates, into triglycerides.
+When the body does not need to use all the calories from a meal immediately, it

 The body can store these triglycerides for later use between meals when it needs more energy.

 A person’s triglyceride levels go up naturally after a meal.
 Normal, desirable triglyceride levels are below 150 milligrams per deciliter of blood (mg/dl).

 Fasting causes the triglyceride levels from food to go down.

 Because of this, fasting triglyceride levels are naturally lower.
 The

 On the other hand, regularly eating more calories than the body can use may lead to higher levels of triglycerides.
 Other things affect this number as well.

 High triglycerides often do not cause any symptoms on their own, so a person may not know if they have high levels.